ant-design/ant-design/docs/react/customize-theme.en-US.md

 ## How to avoid modifying global styles ?

 Currently ant-design modify is designed as a whole experience and modify global styles (eg `body` etc).
-If you need to integrate ant-design as a part of a website, perhaps you would want to prevent ant-design to override global styles.
+If you need to integrate ant-design as a part of an existing website, it's likely you would want to prevent ant-design to override global styles.

 While there's no canonical way to do it, you can take one of the following paths :

-### Configuring webpack to scope less files
+### Configure webpack to load an alternale less file and scope global styles

 It's possible to configure webpack to load an alternate less file: